Foley High School

 Foley High School is in Foley, Alabama and is part of the Baldwin County Public Schools System.
 Foley High School has its own American football, archery, cross-country, baseball, cheerleading, women's/men's soccer, softball, and women's/men's basketball teams.
 Along with this, there are also men's/women's track, men's/women's golf, men's/women's tennis, men's/women's wrestling, men's swim team, and volleyball teams.
 The school is well known for its marching and concert band, "The Mighty Band from Lion Land," which has won a Grammy.
 The band has been winning superior ratings at competitions in the United States since the 1970s and has performed at the Saint Patrick's Day Parade in Chicago, the Daytona 500 race, the Fiesta Bowl parade, and many more places over its long history.
+Most improvement of any high school football team in the nation prior to the 2026 season.